NickMoignard/rails-react-devise-bootstrap/README.md

   - Find and replace `rails5-react-devise-bootstrap` without your app name in dash-case
 5. Use your local Ruby, Bundler and Yarn or the Dockerfile in order to prepare your development environment
+6. Migrate the database: `bundle exec rails db:migrate`
-6. Start the web server and go to http://localhost:3000/
+7. Start the web server and go to http://localhost:3000/

 ## Why should I fork it ?